dominiclet/obsidian-note-definitions/README.md

 >
 > Definition of word1.
 > This definition can span several lines.
-> It will end when the delimiter is reached.
+> It will end when the divider is reached.
 >
 > ---
 >
 > # Word2
 >
 > Notice that there is no alias here as it is optional.
-> The last word in the file does not need to have a delimiter, although it is still valid to have one.
+> The last word in the file does not need to have a divider, although it is still valid to have one.
 >
 > ---
 >